flutter/samples/experimental/add_to_app/README.md

 ## Goals for this sample

-* Show developers how to add Flutter to their existing applications.
+* Show developers how to add Flutter to their existing applications.install

 ## The important bits

 ### Flutter modules

 There are two Flutter modules included in the codebase: `flutter_module` and `flutter_module_with_plugin`.
 The only significant difference between the two is that `flutter_module_with_plugin` depends on a Flutter plugin, [`path_provider`](https://pub.dev/packages/path_povider), and `flutter_module` doesn't.